Deltares/Veiligheidsrendement/CONTRIBUTING.md

 5. Make sure you [added documentation](#adding-documentation).
 6. [Create a pull request](#creating-a-pull-request)

-## JIRA Board
+## Reporting a problem

-We make use of a [Deltares JIRA board](https://issuetracker.deltares.nl/secure/RapidBoard.jspa?rapidView=810&projectKey=VRTOOL&view=planning&issueLimit=100) mostly for issue tracking, backlog management and sprint(s) overview.
-If you lack access to said board, please contact the project administrator(s).
+We make use of a [GitHub Issues](https://github.com/Deltares/Veiligheidsrendement/issues) to report new features, tasks, general improvements and of course bugs.

 ### How to create an issue?